elephantpanda/FastOnnxLoader/README.md

 Issues
 ===
-1. BindInput(...) seems to not release RAM after it pushed the data onto the GPU
-2. loading in the weight-less onnx sometimes takes longer than expected
+1. loading in the weight-less onnx sometimes takes longer than expected